BawdyInkSlinger/confirmation-dialog-macro/README.md

 # Dialog Element Macro
 This set of [sugarcube](http://www.motoslave.net/sugarcube/2/docs/) [macros](http://www.motoslave.net/sugarcube/2/docs/#macro-api) allow you to open multiple modal dialog boxes at the same time.

 Sugarcube provides a built in [Dialog API](http://www.motoslave.net/sugarcube/2/docs/#dialog-api), but it is limited to showing one dialog box at a time.
-If you want to display multiple dialog boxes at the same time, this set of macros provides a way to do that.

-This macro API and documentation was shamelessly stolen from https://github.com/ChapelR/custom-macros-for-sugarcube-2#dialog-api-macros
+This macro API and documentation was shamelessly stolen from https://github.com/ChapelR/custom-macros-for-sugarcube-2#dialog-api-macros If you don't need multiple dialog boxes, consider using this macro library instead.

 ---